eleriaqueen/pspo2i-hr-ui/README.md

 __Meant for use with PPSSPP emulator__

 ## Important
-I would ask that you do not edit, re-release, nor re-pack files from the project.
+I would ask that you do not create mirrors, re-packs, edits, and that you do not include any file from this project in another project.
 Thank you.

 If you want to publish a link to this project please link to the main page of the repository not to the release section.